upstream-se/guidebook-draft/docs/index.md

 ## What this guidebook is

+This guidebook is the authoritative articulation of the practice of Upstream Software Engineering.

+It establishes the conceptual and normative framework through which the intent of long-lived software systems is governed.
+It formalizes the commitments, structures, and transformation patterns that define valid upstream practice, and distinguishes them from downstream realization activities.

+## What this guidebook is not

+This guidebook is not a methodology for software development, a project management framework, or an operational playbook.

+It does not prescribe implementation techniques, delivery processes, or runtime operations.
+It does not replace downstream engineering practices, nor does it dictate how systems must be constructed in specific technological contexts.

+Its concern is upstream: the governance of intent, commitments, and structural validity that normatively guide downstream realization without prescribing its implementation.

+## What this guidebook is

 This guidebook presents a framework for **Upstream Software Engineering**:  the discipline concerned with **defining, governing, and evolving software systems** before and across their realization.

 It addresses questions such as: